 |Emergency Access Method||Description|

 |SMS Tokencode||RSA SecurID Access can send an SMS Tokencode to the user's phone in a text message.
-For emergency access, make sure the Cloud Authentication Service has a phone number for the user that is different from the one registered to use the Authenticate app.|
+For more information, see Supported Authentication Methods - SMS Tokencode.|

 |Voice Tokencode||RSA SecurID Access can call the user's phone to provide a six-digit tokencode when the user attempts to access an application.
 A mobile phone is not required for Voice Tokencode.
 For more information, see Supported Authentication Methods - Voice Tokencode.|